Niagara Tunnel Project: Background

 First constructed in 1922, the initial Sir Adam Beck power generating station, now abbreviated as SAB 1, derived its water supply from a hydro canal connected to the Welland River.
 Increased power demand necessitated a second generating station, SAB 2, to be constructed in 1954.
-SAB 2 derives its water supply from two diversion tunnels, each about 9 km in length.
+SAB 2 derives its water supply from the Niagara River via two diversion tunnels, each about 9 km in length.
 In 1958, a reservoir and the SAB Pump Station were constructed in order to make better use of available water by storing it during periods of low demand and using it in periods of greater demand in order to maximize the efficiency of the stations in regards to electricity supply and demand.

 Between 1996 and 2005, Ontario Power Generation (OPG), which owns and operates the SAB complex, completed a series of major upgrades at the SAB 2 plant, increasing its potential generating nameplate capacity by 194 megawatts.
 Water delivered through the new Niagara Tunnel Project complements the SAB 2 upgrade, and results in an overall increase to the efficient use of the Niagara River's hydro power.